Advertisement

 Therapies that can ease and manage VMS can be divided into two broad categories—hormonal treatment and non-hormonal treatment.

-Also called menopausal hormone therapy (MHT) or hormone replacement therapy (HRT), this approach involves taking medications that contain the female sex hormone estrogen, often combined with progestin (a synthetic version of the sex hormone progesterone):
+Menopausal hormone therapy (MHT), also called hormone replacement therapy (HRT), involves taking medications that contain the female sex hormone estrogen, often combined with progestin (a synthetic version of the sex hormone progesterone).

 Non-hormonal treatments for VMS

-There are two medications that are approved for the treatment of VMS.
+There are two medications specifically approved for the treatment of VMS.
 One is a type of antidepressant called an SSRI (selective serotonin reuptake inhibitor), a drug that increases the levels of serotonin.

 The second is a type of drug called an NK3 receptor antagonist.
-This drug works by blocking the activity of specific neurotransmitters in the hypothalamus, the part of the brain that regulates body temperature.
-During menopause, changing hormone levels cause the hypothalamus to overreact to slight changes in temperature, which is how VMS occurs.
+This drug works by blocking the activity of specific neurotransmitters (brain chemicals) in the hypothalamus, the part of the brain that regulates body temperature.
+During menopause, changing hormone levels causes the hypothalamus to overreact to slight changes in temperature, which is how VMS occurs.

 What is the best treatment for VMS?